silvioeduardosbr/silvioeduardosbr/README.md

 - 👋 Hi, I’m Silvio!
 - 👀 I’m interested in Software Development and Computer Networks
-- 🌱 I’m currently learning Wireless and Satelite Networking
+- 🌱 I’m currently learning Wireless and Satellite Networking
 - 💞️ I’m looking to collaborate on Data Analysis and Development Projects
 - 📫 How to reach me: silvioeduardosbr@gmail.com